mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/limitations/index.md

 ## Best-effort installation

-If your cluster doesn't have enough resources to deploy the service as requested, the initial deployment will not complete until either those resources are available or until you reinstall the service with corrected resource requirements.
-Similarly, scale-outs following initial deployment will not complete if the cluster doesn't have the needed available resources to complete the scale-out.
+If your cluster does not have enough resources to deploy the service as requested, the initial deployment will not complete until either those resources are available or you reinstall the service with corrected resource requirements.
+Similarly, scale-outs following initial deployment will not complete if the cluster does not have the needed available resources to complete the scale-out.

 ## Virtual networks